-- Submit a drawing confirming that no existing utilities cross the proposed lot line.
-Should any service(s) cross this lot line, the applicant will be responsible for costs associated with their relocation and/or removal. - Obtain Final Certification of consent files: B13-2021P (Part 2) and B14-2021P (Part 3) ensuring that the necessary transfers have been completed and certified by the Land Registry Office, prior to the issuance of the Final Certificate of this application, to the satisfaction of the Secretary-Treasurer of the Committee of Adjustment. - Provide the Secretary-Treasurer with a registerable legal description of the subject parcel, together with a copy of the deposited reference plan, if applicable, for use in the issuance of the Certificate of Consent. - Provide the final certification fee of \$399, payable to the Treasurer, Town of Pelham, be submitted to the Secretary-Treasurer.
+- Confirm that no existing utilities cross the proposed new property lines.
+Should any services cross the new property lines, the applicant will be responsible for costs associated with their relocation and/or removal. - Obtain a Driveway Entrance and Culvert Permit from the Public Works department for the construction of all new or modification of existing driveways or entrances.
+Installation and/or modification of all entrances shall be completed in accordance with Town Standards prior to consent and the applicant shall bear all costs associated with these works. - Ensure that the new lot is to be individually serviced with a 20mm diameter water service and 125mm diameter sanitary sewer lateral in accordance with Town of Pelham Engineering Standards.
+Installation of all services will require a Temporary Works Permit obtained through the Public Works Department.
+These works are to be completed prior to consent and the applicant shall bear all costs associated with these works.
+Locate cards are to be provided to the Town once works are complete. - Obtain Final Certification of consent files: B23-2021P (Part 2) and B24-2021P (Part 3), ensuring that the necessary transfers have been completed and certified by the Land Registry Office, prior to the issuance of the Final Certificate of this application, to the satisfaction of the Secretary-Treasurer of the Committee of Adjustment. - Provide the Secretary-Treasurer with a registerable legal description of the subject parcel, together with a copy of the deposited reference plan, if applicable, for use in the issuance of the Certificate of Consent. - Provide the final certification fee of \$399, payable to the Treasurer, Town of Pelham, be submitted to the Secretary-Treasurer.
 All costs associated with fulfilling conditions of consent shall be borne by the applicant.